knowinginstitute/knowinginstitute.github.io/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Knowing Institute is the protector of the Knowing Protocol
+    title: Knowing Institute is the guardian of the Knowing Protocol
     subtitle: |
       ### Let's agree upon what we are talking about.
     image: images/friendly-pine.png